Konstantin Rokossovsky: Early military career

-It was in Mongolia that he met his wife Julia Barminan, a high school teacher who was fluent in four languages and who had studied Greek mythology, whom he married in 1923.
+Rokossovsky met his future wife in Mongolia: Julia Barminan was a high school teacher who was fluent in four languages and who had studied Greek mythology.
+They married in 1923.
 Their daughter Ariadna was born in 1925.

-In 1924 and 1925 he attended the Leningrad Higher Cavalry School, where he first met Georgy Zhukov.
-He returned to Mongolia, where he was a trainer for the Mongolian People's Army.
-Soon after, while serving in the Special Red Banner Far Eastern Army under Vasily Blyukher, he took part in the Russo-Chinese Eastern Railroad War of 1929–1930 when the Soviet Union intervened to return the Chinese Eastern Railway to joint Chinese and Soviet administration, after Chinese warlord Zhang Xueliang of the Republic of China attempted to seize complete control of the railway.
+In 1924 and 1925 Rokossovsky attended the Leningrad Higher Cavalry School, where he first met Georgy Zhukov.
+He was reassigned to Mongolia, where he was a trainer for the Mongolian People's Army.
+Soon after, while serving in the Special Red Banner Far Eastern Army under Vasily Blyukher, he took part in the Russo-Chinese Eastern Railroad War of 1929–1930.
+The Soviet Union intervened to return the Chinese Eastern Railway to joint Chinese and Soviet administration, after Chinese warlord Zhang Xueliang of the Republic of China attempted to seize complete control of the railway.

-It was in the early 1930s that Rokossovsky's military career first became closely intertwined with Semyon Timoshenko and Georgy Zhukov, when Rokossovsky was the commander of the 7th Samara Cavalry Division, Zhukov as a brigade commander under him and Timoshenko his superior Corps commander.
-Both became principal actors in his life during World War II, where he served directly under both at different times.
-A sense of the nature of the beginning of Rokossovsky's famous World War II rivalry with Zhukov can be gathered from reading Rokossovsky's comments in an official report on Zhukov's character:
+It was in the early 1930s that Rokossovsky's military career first became closely intertwined those of Semyon Timoshenko and Georgy Zhukov: when Rokossovsky was the commander of the 7th Samara Cavalry Division, Timoshenko served as his superior Corps commander and Zhukov was a brigade commander under Rokossovsky in his division.
+Both became principal actors in his life during World War II, where he served directly under each at different times.
+Rokossovsky was noted for having a rivalry with Zhukov throughout World War II.
+He commented on Zhukov's character in an official report :

 Has a strong will.
 Decisive and firm.
 Often demonstrates initiative and skillfully applies it.
 Disciplined.
 Demanding and persistent in his demands.
 A somewhat ungracious and not sufficiently sympathetic person.
 Rather stubborn.
 Painfully proud.
 In professional terms well trained.
 Broadly experienced as a military leader...
 Absolutely cannot be used in staff or teaching jobs because constitutionally he hates them.

 Rokossovsky was among the first to realize the potential of armoured assault.
 He was an early supporter of the creation of a strong armoured corps for the Red Army, as championed by Marshal Mikhail Tukhachevsky in his theory of "deep operations".

 Purge and rehabilitation

-Rokossovsky held senior commands until August 1937 when he became caught up in Joseph Stalin's Great Purge and was accused of being a spy.
-His association with the cutting edge methods of Marshal Tukhachevsky may have been the cause of his conflict with more traditional officers such as Semyon Budenny, who still favoured cavalry tactics over Tukhachevsky's mass armour theories, but few historians believe that the purge of the Red Army was solely a dispute over policy, and most attribute the purges to political and military rivalries as well.
+Rokossovsky held senior commands until he was arrested on 17 August 1937 when he became caught up in Joseph Stalin's Great Purge and was accused of being a spy.
+His association with the cutting-edge methods of Marshal Tukhachevsky may have been the cause of his conflict with more traditional officers such as Semyon Budenny, who still favoured cavalry tactics over Tukhachevsky's mass armour theories, but few historians believe that the purge of the Red Army was solely a dispute over policy.
+Most attribute the purges to political and military rivalries as well.